-There will be three open-book, open-note examinations administered during the usual class time, as well as a final examination.
+There will be three open-book, open-note examinations administered during the usual class time, as well as a final examination that will be held April 28 from 5:30-7:30 PM.
 I expect you to be responsible and avoid scheduling conflicts that interfere with exams.
 Take note of the exam dates now and plan things such as medical school interviews accordingly.
 I rarely give make-up exams, and generally do so only for very good reasons (medical and family emergencies, religious holidays etc.).